Serilog is a new logging library for .NET that combines the best of “traditional” and “structured” approaches.

 The log event, rather than being represented by a textual message, is captured as a

 Later in processing the message can be rendered as text for an output mechanism like a log file.
 Or, the structured event describing the log message may be stored as-is in a NoSQL database like CouchDB or RavenDB.
 Writing to a document data store is where the strength of Serilog kicks in.

 SensorInput property name instructs Serilog to preserve the structure of the object, breaking it down into

-Long properties (for some examples showing why this is great see this discussion).
+Long properties.
 The resulting document embeds the structure, rather than a string representation:

 Is Serilog ready for prime time?
 It depends on your willingness to tinker.
 The project is coming together, but there are numerous rough edges and nice-to-have features missing.
 Notably, there’s no XML configuration story out of the box.
 If you have a chance to kick the tyres I’d love to hear what you think.

 Is yet-another-logging-library just a serious case of “not invented here”?
 I think that the log structure problem is yet to be completely solved, and that it needs to be.
 If you feel the same way, please get in touch – all help appreciated!